SethCWilliams/rpn_calc/README.md

 That's a good question, and there are a few reasons:
 1. Python is my daily driver, so I wanted to write something that felt more clean, concise, and comfortable.
-2. TS is obviously what the team uses, and while I'm not comfortable with structuring projects and things of that nature, I wanted to show that I can get the job done.
+2. TS is what the team uses, so I wanted to write something that shows I can work with TypeScript as well.
 3. I made them different so it didn't seem like I just got an AI tool to rewrite things + a couple of other reasons, but I'll talk about those in the **Features** section.

-This is an _attempt_ to show skill in Python and assertiveness in TypeScript... lol.
+This is an _attempt_ to show skill in Python and assertiveness in TypeScript.

 I do want to note that while I don't have professional experience working with TypeScript, I do have a lot of experience with [Pydantic](https://docs.pydantic.dev/latest/), as in I use it daily, which is basically JS:TS::Python:Pydantic